Home > 2026 Agenda

 • eHBCU Session

-• The power of partnership and collaboration June 17: This presentation will highlight how 6 HBCUs collaborated through ideation and innovation to expand accessibility to HBCU educational experiences.
+• The power of partnership and collaboration: This presentation will highlight how 6 HBCUs collaborated through ideation and innovation to expand accessibility to HBCU educational experiences.
 The presenters will share how the eHBCU team worked with Acadeum to develop their own online course-sharing consortium to support each other’s robust course availability needs and reach, retain, and graduate today’s broad learner base.
 This session will also explore how this additional technical infrastructure allows for bringing dynamic special topics, like the Ruth Carter Design Master class, as a for-credit elective for students within their consortium and beyond.

 • Location: Annapolis 3